 5. How to optimize for results

-When should you use paid ads?
+When should you use paid advertising for startup?

 Should you start running ads?